SKYWALKER199x/32bit-ALU-using-gdpk90-library-cadance-virtuoso/README.md

 - Full adders and subtractors
 - Shift logic
 - A multiplexer for operation selection
-- A scalable hierarchial ALU structure
+- A scalable hierarchical ALU structure

 The entire design was implemented and tested within **Cadence Virtuoso** using **gpdk90**.